eip-home/eip-headers/README.md

 This is the working area for the individual Internet-Draft, "Extensible In-band Processing Headers Definitions".
 -->

 This is the working area for the document "Extensible In-band Processing Headers Definitions".
 Currently this document is not submitted as Internet Draft.
-A future version of this document could be submitted as Internet Draft, but there is not yet a plan to do it.
+A future version of this document could be submitted as Internet Draft.

 * [Editor's Copy (html)](https://eip-home.github.io/eip-headers/#go.draft-eip-headers-definitions.html)
 * [Editor's Copy (txt)](https://eip-home.github.io/eip-headers/#go.draft-eip-headers-definitions.txt)